 - Patient reports and records

-- Data in transmission – Any data being sent via internet or any medium where electronic transmission takes place.
+- Data in transmission – Any data being sent via the internet or any medium where electronic transmission takes place.

 General Data Protection Regulation (Regulation (EU) 2016/679)